-Applied Music - Guitar The major aim of Kingswood's guitar lessons is the training of wellrounded worship leaders.
+Applied Music - Guitar The major aim of Kingswood's guitar lessons is the training of well-rounded worship leaders.
 Therefore, the core of guitar study will be focused in the following areas: general musicianship, technique (scales and chords), repertoire, praise and worship playing styles, chord chart reading.
 Lessons taken for credit include ear training.

-1 credit hr piano study will be focused in the following areas of pianism: general musicianship, technique (scales and chords), written notation, repertoire, interpreting chord charts, and lead sheets.
+1 credit hr Annually, fall

+Applied Music - Piano The major aim of Kingswood's piano lessons is the training of well-rounded worship leaders.
+Therefore, the core of piano study will be focused in the following areas of pianism: general musicianship, technique (scales and chords), written notation, repertoire, interpreting chord charts, and lead sheets.
 Lessons taken for credit include ear training and sight reading.
-1 credit hour Annually, spring

-Annually, fall

-Applied Music - Piano The major aim of Kingswood's piano lessons is the training of wellrounded worship leaders.
-Therefore, the core of